Double tap (shooting technique): Technique

 In the double-tap technique, after the first round is fired, the shooter quickly reacquires the sights for a fast second shot.
 This skill can be practiced by firing two shots at a time, taking time between the shots to reacquire the sights.
 With practice, the time between shots becomes briefer and briefer until it seems to an observer as if the shooter is just pulling the trigger twice very quickly.

 According to a U.S. Army training manual, "There is a natural arc of the front sight post after the round is fired and the recoil kicks in.
 The soldier lets the barrel go with this arc and immediately brings the front sight post back on target and takes a second shot.
 The soldier does not fight the recoil.
 In combat, soldiers shoot until the enemy goes down.
 For multiple targets, each target should receive a double tap.
 After all targets are engaged, soldiers engage the targets again as needed."

-Double tap strike

-The term has also been used more recently to refer to the practice of following a strike, e.g., a missile, air strikes, artillery shelling or improvised explosive device attack with a second strike several minutes later, hitting response teams, helpers, and medics rushing to the site.

-Double-tap strikes have been used by Saudi Arabia during its military intervention in Yemen, by the United States in Pakistan and Yemen, and the Russian and Syrian governments in the Syrian civil war.

-The Bureau of Investigative Journalism reports that from June 2004 through mid-September 2012, available data indicate that drone strikes killed 2,562–3,325 people in Pakistan, of whom 474–881 were civilians and 176 were children, and injured an additional 1,228–1,362 individuals.
-Human Rights Watch reports two of the six drone attacks performed by the United States in Yemen from 2009 to 2013 violated the laws of war "because they struck only civilians or used indiscriminate weapons".